 Stent procedures are costly in the US (average charge around $30,000, range $11,000 to $40,000) and there are significant risks including death, stroke and heart attack.
 After placement, patients must take powerful antiplatelet drugs which increase their risk of bleeding.
 There should be compelling reasons to place stents if we are not saving lives.

 What Did ISCHEMIA Prove?

-ISCHEMIA (paper unpublished but slides available here) showed that an invasive strategy (employing cardiac catheterization with resulting stenting or coronary bypass surgery (CABG)) offered no benefit over optimal medical therapy in preventing cardiovascular events in patients with moderate to severe CAD.
+ISCHEMIA (study site located here) showed that an invasive strategy (employing cardiac catheterization with resulting stenting or coronary bypass surgery (CABG)) offered no benefit over optimal medical therapy in preventing cardiovascular events in patients with moderate to severe CAD.